KevinBarfield/microservice-kubernetes/README.md

 1. Go to the containers tab
 2. Show there is a `tp-apache` or `intercept-apache` container running
 3. Explain that the telepresence extension runs this container when the intercept starts based on the image you specify
+4. Also note there is another container running that is the telepresence daemon.

 ### Showing the intercept
 Option 1: HTTP headers